 Warnings and Risks of the Ketogenic Diet

 All these results sound great, right?
 It would seem like everyone should try the ketogenic diet to lose weight and enjoy better health.
-There are potential negative outcomes of a ketogenic diet, however, that you need to be aware of.
+There are potential negative outcomes of a ketogenic diet, however, ow which you need to be aware.

 Ketones are naturally acidic, and if you build up too many in your system, your blood could become too acidic, which is a dangerous state.
-Diabetics are already at risk for this outcome, which can occur when they don’t get enough insulin or aren’t drinking enough fluids.
-Symptoms include extreme thirst, frequent urination, nausea and vomiting, stomach pain, fatigue, shortness of breath, and a fruity-smelling breath.
+People with diabetes are already at risk for this outcome, which can occur when they don’t get enough insulin or aren’t drinking enough fluids.
+Symptoms include extreme thirst, frequent urination, nausea and vomiting, stomach pain, fatigue, shortness of breath and a fruity-smelling breath.

 That means this diet could be dangerous for those with diabetes.
-People without diabetes can suffer from ketoacidosis when consuming a low-carbohydrate diet, too, though it is a more rare occurrence.
+People without diabetes can suffer from ketoacidosis when consuming a low-carbohydrate diet too, although it is a rarer occurrence.
 In 2006, researchers reported on a case study of a 51-year-old woman who maintained a ketogenic diet and ended up in the hospital four times until doctors encouraged her to eat carbohydrates again, after which she recovered.

 Keeping ketones under control is one thing those on a ketogenic diet have to be careful about.
 There is a line between a “healthy” state of ketosis and a dangerous state of ketoacidosis.
-Usually, in ketoacidosis, the level of ketones is 3-5 times higher than in ketosis.
-That’s why the diet allows for a small amount of carbohydrates, to keep ketone production from getting out of hand.
+Usually, in ketoacidosis, the level of ketones is three to five times higher than in ketosis.
+That’s why the diet allows for a small number of carbohydrates — to keep ketone production from getting out of hand.

-People on the ketogenic diet are also wise to regularly test their ketone levels either with a blood ketone meter or urine test strips, though the strips can become less accurate the longer you’re on the diet.
+People on the ketogenic diet are also wise to test their ketone levels regularly either with a blood ketone meter or urine test strips, although the strips can become less accurate the longer you’re on the diet.
 There are also breath meters that can measure the ketones in the body.

-Since the diet includes a lot of fat and few grains, it tends to be a low-fiber diet, which can cause digestive problems, most commonly, constipation, though bloating and diarrhea may result, too.
+Since the diet includes a lot of fat and few grains, it tends to be a low-fiber diet, which can cause digestive problems — most commonly constipation, although bloating and diarrhea may result, too.
 This lack of fiber may also have other long-term health consequences, but we don’t have enough long-term studies to be sure.
-Meanwhile, do your best to choose high-fiber foods on your diet, and consider taking a fiber supplement.
+Meanwhile, do your best to choose high-fiber foods on your diet and consider taking a fiber supplement.

 Risk of Eating Unhealthy Fats

-Though most advocates of the ketogenic diet recommend consuming healthy fats, some people end up eating too much butter, fatty meats, and cheese, which may cause other long-term health issues, including heart disease.
-Those trying the diet should be sure to choose healthy fats like those in nuts, avocados, fatty fish, olive oil, etc.
+Although most advocates of the ketogenic diet recommend consuming healthy fats, some people end up eating too much butter, fatty meats and cheese, which may cause other long-term health issues, including heart disease.
+Those trying the diet should be sure to choose healthy fats like those in nuts, avocados, fatty fish and olive oil.

 Because the diet is quite restrictive, there is a risk of nutrient deficiencies.
-That’s why most ketogenic advocates recommend supplements while you’re on the diet (starting with a quality multivitamin/mineral supplement).
+That’s why most ketogenic advocates recommend supplements while you’re on the diet, starting with a quality multivitamin or mineral supplement.
 Check with your dietician to find which ones are best for you.

 Rebound Weight Gain

-Most people don’t stay on the ketogenic diet long-term, because it’s so restrictive.
-When you go back to your normal eating habits, you may regain some or all of the weight you lost.
-If you’re not planning on staying on the diet long-term, you have to be really careful of this, as you could end up in a see-saw process of losing and regaining the weight, which has shown in most studies to be more dangerous than maintaining a single weight.
+Most people don’t stay on the ketogenic diet long-term because it’s so restrictive.
+When you go back to your usualeating habits, you may regain some or all of the weight you lost.
+If you’re not planning on staying on the diet long-term, you have to be careful of this as you could end up in a seesaw process of losing and regaining the weight, which has shown in most studies to be more dangerous than maintaining a single weight.